Commencement '23 Information -- CLICK HERE --

 08/31/2016: Comprehensive Evaluation/Probation

-Much like a full-scale comprehensive visit at the start of a 10-year cycle, this 4-year visit reviewed all areas of Highlands under these 5-criteria of the HLC:
+A full-scale comprehensive visit occurs at the start of a 10-year cycle and at year-4.
+These visits review all areas of NMHU under these 5 criterion’s of the HLC:

 1. Mission